Xerrion/WoW_335a_Patcher/README.md

 # World of Warcraft 3.3.5a Patcher

-**WoWFix335** is a binary patcher used to fix various issues in the World of Warcraft 3.3.5a client version.
+**World of Warcraft 3.3.5a Patcher** is a binary patcher used to fix various issues in the World of Warcraft 3.3.5a client version.

 This repository is a continuation of robinsch [WoWFix335](https://github.com/robinsch/WoWFix335) that adds support for version 3.3.5a